Medians of populations of persistence diagrams: Discussion and further directions

 \section{Discussion and further directions}

-This paper finds the natural definition of the mean and the median of a set of diagrams.
-This is through considering the cost functions analogous to those of samples of real numbers and defining these central tendencies to be the solutions for optimizing these cost functions.
-We then characterize what the local minimums of these different cost functions and in doing so characterize the mean and the median.
-Many parallels are shown between the mean and the median.
-This suggests that some future directions could involve extending work that has been done on the mean to the corresponding results for the median.
-For example, the discontinuity and lack of uniqueness of both the mean and the median is unfortunate.
-It makes statistical inference much harder.
-One possible workaround is to consider some other definition of the mean and the median.
-In \cite{Probmeans} they explore an alternative probabilistic definition of the mean which combines the tradition (Fr\'echet) mean used in this paper with the notion of a shaking hand equilibrium in game theory.
-We feel that a similar idea would work to create a probabilistic definition of the median.
+There are many parallels between the mean and median of populations of persistence diagrams.
+This suggests some future directions could involve extending work that has been done on the mean to the corresponding results for the median.
+For example, in \cite{munch2015probabilistic} they explore an alternative probabilistic definition of the mean which combines the tradition mean used with the notion of a shaking hand equilibrium in game theory.
+This alternate definition is unique and continuous.
+We believe a similar idea would work to create a probabilistic definition of the median.

-The space of persistence diagrams is of interest for its own sake.
-We have proved some results about the curvature and structure of this space.
-It would be interesting to see if $(\D, d_p)$, for $p\neq 2$ does have some bound on the curvature from below.
-It is not bounded from below by zero but it may be by something else.
+Another future direction is to combine the median with sampling theorems to find conditions to infer the correct homology with high probability.
+For example, the homology of a set can be inferred from the persistence diagram corresponding to a point cloud with small Hausdorff distance to the original set.
+Under certain sampling conditions we can ensure that this Hausdorff distance is small with high probability.
+Perhaps with higher probability the median of independently obtained persistence diagrams under such samplings conditions will provide the correct homology.

+There is scope for further developments in algorithms, both in design and implementation.
+In this paper we have discussed very referred to some of the computational aspects, including mentioning a brute force algorithm and a gradient descent approach.
+Perhaps there could be significant improvements by using geometry analogous to the work in \cite{kerber2017geometry} where they show that by exploiting the inherit geometry of the points in persistence diagrams lying in a plane we can approximate the Wasserstein distances much faster.